IOCCC image by Matt Zucker

 OUR LIKES AND DISLIKES:

-We LIKE submissions that use an edited variant of the example Makefile, as described and linked to in the Makefile section, renamed as Makefile of course.
+We VERY MUCH LIKE submissions that use an edited variant of the example Makefile, as described and linked to in the Makefile section, renamed as Makefile of course.
 This makes it easier for the IOCCC judges to test your submission.
 And if your submissions wins, it makes it easier to integrate it into the Official IOCCC winner website.

 We LIKE submissions that use an edited version of the try.sh example script (and if you have alternate code, the same applies with the try.alt.sh script):